Looking Closely at the Growth Curve for Seritage Growth Properties (SRG)

-Seritage Growth Properties (NYSE:SRG) went down by -9.93% from its latest closing price compared to the recent 1-year high of $17.12.
-The company’s stock price has collected -11.05% of loss in the last five trading sessions.
+Seritage Growth Properties (NYSE:SRG) went up by 19.25% from its latest closing price compared to the recent 1-year high of $17.12.
+The company’s stock price has collected 4.98% of gains in the last five trading sessions.

 Is It Worth Investing in Seritage Growth Properties (NYSE :SRG) Right Now?